databendlabs/databend/docs/doc/15-sql-functions/10-aggregate-functions/aggregate-array-agg.md

 title_includes: LIST
 ---

-The ARRAY_AGG function (also known by its alias LIST) transforms all the values of a column into an array.
+The ARRAY_AGG function (also known by its alias LIST) transforms all the values, including NULL, of a specific column in a query result into an array.

 ## Syntax